Its A NOLA Thang! How I got hooked to New Orleans Music.

 Waking up the neighboorhod at 4:30 AM to start the celebration

 That old New Orleans music from the delta blues, the Cajun and Creole music to rag time and the jazz are all fusions with African, European and Native Indian influences from all over the Caribbean.
-From the worst of situations such as slavery where enslaved Africans were brought to NOLA from all around the Caribbean islands, Central America and South America to be sold, Indians being decimated by disease brought by the Europeans and being displaced by the French Indian wars agains the Brits and the 13 colonies.
+From the worst of situations such as slavery where enslaved Africans were brought to NOLA from all around the Caribbean islands, Central America and South America to be sold, Indians being decimated by disease brought by the Europeans and being displaced by the French Indian wars against the Brits and the 13 colonies.
 Even through these horrible histories, the Africans shared their tribe’s cultures of dancing, chanting, worshiping and food in Congo Square once a week every Sunday.
-Eventually the leftovers so to speak of all of these cultures including the French and later Creole and Cajun and formed the gumbo (mixture) of what we know today as New Orleans music and cuisine.
+Eventually the leftovers so to speak of all of these cultures including the French and later Creole and Cajun formed the gumbo (mixture) of what we know today as New Orleans music and cuisine.

 The Jazz Phools at Zydeco Brew Werks in Ybor